Last Updated 2.17.25.

 End Notes:

-- the transition to new manufacturing processes in the period from about 1760 to sometime between 1820 and 1840.
+- The transition to new manufacturing processes took place in the period from about 1760 to sometime between 1820 and 1840.
 From Wikipedia contributors, "Industrial Revolution," Wikipedia, The Free Encyclopedia, https://en.wikipedia.org/w/index.php?title=Industrial_Revolution&oldid=755848241 (accessed December 20, 2016).

-- Show.earth.
-"Keeling Curve Monthly CO2 Widget."
+- The "Keeling Curve Monthly CO2 Widget."
 ProOxygen.
 Accessed January 17, 2017 from https://www.show.earth/kc-monthly-co2-widget

-- changes in the El Niño La Niño patterns can periodically affect annual carbon ppm levels.
+- Changes in the El Niño La Niño patterns can periodically affect annual carbon ppm levels.

 - Stephen Stoft.
 "Evidence that CO2 is the Cause of Global Warming." zFacts.com, accessed January 9, 2017, http://zfacts.com/p/226.html